 - Ardent Hot Spring: Six kilometers west of Mambajao is a mineral pool with water around 40 degree centigrade.
 Vapor rises from the heated waters that run down the vents of the dormant Hibok-Hibok volcano.
 The springs are ideal to bathe in at night surrounded by cool mountain air.
 It has therapeutic effects.
 Picnic huts and tables are available in the beautifully landscaped gardens with a restaurant on site.

 - Sto.
 Niño Cold Spring: Located 4 kilometers north of Catarman is a huge pool of cold spring water with a sandy bottom.
 The area has native stores, picnic huts and toilets for visitors and guests.

-- Others: Taste the Pastel de Camiguin, a very yummy yema filled bun, visit Macao Cold Spring, Tangub Hot Spring, Mantigue Island, Taguines Lagoon, dive spots of Jicdup and Burias shoals, Ancestral Houses, Old Churches and Centennial Tree.
-Dine in Luna Ristorante.
-Diving in the diverse and unspoiled waters around the province.
-Tour nearby Cagayan de Oro City and try White Water Rafting in the river.
+- Others: Taste the Pastel de Camiguin, a very yummy yema filled bun; visit Macao Cold Spring, Tangub Hot Spring, Mantigue Island and Taguines Lagoon; dine in Luna Ristorante; dive or snorkel in the diverse and unspoiled waters around the province; tour nearby Cagayan de Oro City, Bukidnon and Butuan.

 Sample Itinerary (Camiguin-CDO-Bukidnon)

 Day 1: Camiguin En Route and White Sand Bar Sunset

 0600H – 0825H: Assembly in NAIA 3 / Check-in